 I returned to work as soon as I could and managed to get into a workable routine.
 Aside from some minor sleep deprivation and the inconvenience of pumping breast milk all day, I enjoyed the balance in my life.

 While I know that I can pick this up again in the future, it was a shock how much of my identity was tied to my job.
-I managed a department of 70 people, and I strived to be someone that people could trust and look up to.
+I managed a department of 70 people and strived to be someone people could trust and look up to.
 All of a sudden, I had one person looking up to me . . . and he was less than two feet tall!

 What you can do

-This should be a bit of a no-brainer, but try and avoid any other major life changes!
+This should be a bit of a no-brainer, but try to avoid any other major life changes!
 You are already in the middle of the biggest life change you may ever go through.
 Stress and anxiety will be present in your life.
 This is not the time for unnecessary complications.

 Social Isolation